-That is what makes WooCommerce special - if you need a custom-designed platform for your marketplace - it is probably the best choice.
+That is what makes WooCommerce a great option - if you need a custom-designed platform for your marketplace - it is probably the best choice.

 Essentially, Woocommerce is a Wordpress plugin, it provides a wide arsenal of tools to construct a store straight out of dreams.
 The library of plugins is deep enough to cover any cause and there are more than enough tools to make your own if you ever need one.
 The downside of it is that it requires significant understanding of the technical side of things.

-However, the biggest advantage of WooCommerce is that you have absolute control over your data.
-Unlike Shopify which redirects from your domain during the checkout process, WooCommerce leaves it all in-house which is an important thing for security reasons.
+WooCommerce's advantage is that you have absolute control over your data.
+Unlike Shopify which redirects from your domain during the checkout process, WooCommerce leaves it all in-house which is an essential thing for security reasons.

 OpenCart is a relatively small-scale platform that offers a reasonable alternative to the “big boys” i.e. Shopify and Magento.
 It provides the very same basic set of features and also loads and loads of community-based third-party plugins for any cause.
 In many ways, OpenCart is good eCommerce shopping cart software for medium-sized niche marketplace with the reasonable turnaround.

 The upside of OpenCart is that it is lean and undemanding on the hardware side.
 No matter how intense things can get - it will stay scalable.
 The other big advantage is the clear architecture that enables various tweaks and modifications.

 The biggest disadvantage of OpenCart is that it is not flexible enough to make every element of the marketplace fit like a glove.
 While there are many plugins available - most of them double each other.
 Another strike against OpenCart is that there are not so many tools that allow you to get an insight into a big picture of the marketplace.
 You can get the basic stats and reports but nothing really deep.
 That will require additional services.